 The Park is operated and maintained entirely by volunteers and two summer employees.
 The Park has grown into what it is today with time and effort donated by community members and garden lovers.
 Membership in the Society is open to the general public and "green thumb" skills are not a prerequisite.

-Note to Visitors: Park entrance gates are open year round and there is no admission charge.
+Note to Visitors: Park entrance is open year round and there is no admission charge.
 No dogs are allowed and smoking is not permitted in the gardens.
 Cyclists must dismount and not ride their bikes through the Park.